ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi volume-attach VOLUME_ID --instance INSTANCE [--json]`

-- `VOLUME_ID`: The unique identifier or name of volume.
+- `VOLUME_ID`: The unique identifier or name of the volume.

 **Options**